-Certified wine educators work in every sector of the wine trade, but are especially valued in sales positions.
-Companies with large marketing arms invest heavily in the education space.
+Certified wine educators work in every sector of the wine trade but are especially valued in sales positions.
+As a result, companies with significant marketing arms invest heavily in the education space.
 One of the major certification bodies (Society of Wine Educators) is funded by a cadre of multinational wine corporations.

 Sommelier Certification Agencies

-Of the three agencies that offer sommelier degrees, the Wine & Spirit Education Trust and the National Wine School require its educators to complete a teacher training course.
+The Wine & Spirit Education Trust and the National Wine School require its educators to complete a teacher training course of the three agencies that offer sommelier degrees.
 The Court of Master Sommeliers does not require training, but most instructors are certified.
 These are top-tier jobs working with knowledgeable and creative teams to develop and implement wine courses across the globe.

 Almost all wine schools in the United States expect their instructors to be certified wine educators.
 There are over 50 wine schools in America, which is rising.
-Many seasoned wine educators go on to start their own wine schools, as well.
+Many seasoned wine educators go on to start their wine schools.
 According to our study, these wine educators are some of the top earners in the field.

-There is one unmistakable fact: there is no better job than working at a wine school.
+There is one indisputable fact: there is no better job than working at a wine school.
 There are only a handful of these jobs in any city, so they are highly sought after.
-These jobs are rarely open to the public.
+Unfortunately, these jobs are rarely open to the public.
 Typically they are invite-only, with top spots reserved for alums.

 I have a small staff, and I can’t take a chance on an unknown wine instructor.
 I want someone who I know has been trained sufficiently and has the same outlook on wine as I do.
 Frankly, there are too many blowhards out there, which is why I always look to our pool of former students to fill openings.FVLTD